 The impact of farmer age and experience on the expectations and likely performance of these new farm businesses is inconsistently reported in the literature.
-Although having less equity (savings, sales from previous enterprises, EU farm payments) and other assets (particularly owned land) and therefore requiring additional borrowings, younger new entrants (under-30 group) had significantly higher expectations for the productive capacity of their potential farm businesses.
+Within this study, applicant age has a significant impact on the resources and equity available in addition to the expected subsequent production.
+According to Davis et al. (2013) younger farmers will have a longer planning horizon than older farmers resulting in heavier investment in farm business growth.
+Although having less equity (savings, sales from previous enterprises, EU farm payments) and other assets (particularly owned land) and therefore requiring additional borrowings, vounger new entrants (under-30 group) had significantly higher expectations for the productive capacity of their potential farm businesses.
 Mishra et al. (2009) similarly observed that younger farmers in the United States starting a new enterprise have fewer assets and concluded that, as younger farmers also have less experience at resource allocation, the financial performance of businesses run by younger farmers would be reduced.
 Summer and Leiby (1987) also found that older people tend to have fewer borrowings, and concluded that lower costs of borrowing result in larger farms and faster business growth.
 In contrast with these general findings, other studies have observed superior rates of technical development and adoption amongst younger farmers (Solano et al., 2003, Connolly and Woods, 2010) which may compensate for their inferior financial position.
+Zepeda (1990) reported that younger farmers were 11 times more likely to adopt new technology resulting in superior technical performance.
 The results of the current study indicate that by initially setting-up with fewer financial assets, the overall profitability expectations of younger entrants are similar to older entrants due to superior farm productivity expectations.

+Ninety-three percent of new dairy entrants have at least two years of formal 3rd level agricultural education and so it is unsurprising that the business plans reveal that new entrants intend to become relatively large scale and efficient producer's post-EU milk quota removal.
 In comparison with the average specialist dairy farmer who currently milks 57 cows on 50 hectares (Hennessy et al., 2011), the average new entrant is planning to milk 71 cows on 58 hectares.
 The positive expectations of highly educated new entrants are consistent with the findings of Lockheed et al. (1980) who observed that a farms productivity increases for every extra year spent in formal agricultural education.
 Similarly, other authors have observed that educational qualifications have a positive effect on the financial performance of the dairy farm (Mishra et al., 2009) resulting in increased technology adoption and improved on-farm technical efficiency (Kumbhakar et al., 1991).
-The increased incidence of other income among new dairy farm businesses (78%) within this study is indicative of the elevated educational status of this group (Mishra et al., 2009) while the reduced productivity and profitability expectations of farm businesses with a lesser reliance on dairy farm income is also consistent with previous findings (Foster, Rausser, 1991).
+The increased incidence of other income among new dairy farm businesses (78%) within this study is indicative of the elevated educational status of this group (Mishra et al.,

+2009) while the reduced productivity and profitability expectations of farm businesses with a lesser reliance on dairy farm income is also consistent with previous findings (Foster and Rausser, 1991).

-5. Conclusions
+5. Conclusion